Professional Website for Restaurants

 The homepage leads with a strong image (dish, atmosphere, or both), a clear claim ("Italian cuisine in [city]" or "The restaurant at the heart of [district]") and three central actions: view menu, reserve, call.
 Opening hours and address are prominent.
 Atmosphere is conveyed through photos and few, precise text blocks - not advertising language.

 The menu is the centrepiece.
 We structure it by courses or themes (starters, pasta, pizza, meat, vegan, drinks) and show prices directly.
-Each dish gets a short description with the most important ingredients; allergens are integrated in compliance with labelling law (Annex 6 LMIV in Germany).
+Each dish gets a short description with the most important ingredients; allergens are structured per Annex 6 LMIV.
 For seasonal or weekly menus we build an editing interface you can maintain yourself, or we handle updates as part of maintenance.

 The gallery shows 15-25 high-quality photos: restaurant inside and out, dishes from the actual menu, the team, special occasions.
 Avoid stock photos - they look inauthentic and damage positioning.
 Those without images get a checklist from us for a professional photo shoot (recommended: morning or evening light, natural colours, no harsh flashes).

 The reservation and contact area is optimised for speed.
 Click-to-call on mobile, a short form with date, time, number of guests and special requests.
-Booking systems (OpenTable, Resmio, Quandoo) are embedded via iFrame - without tracking issues and GDPR risks.
-Google Maps integration is privacy-compliant (click-to-load without initial third-party data).
+A common reservation widget is embedded via iFrame - data-sparingly via click-to-load or provider embed.
+Google Maps integration is privacy-friendly (click-to-load without initial third-party data).

 Local findability: Google Maps, Schema.org and reviews